mateuszbroja/technicalsummaries.com/content/docs/books/designing data-intensive applications/ddia_02.md

 - Reporting
 {{< /columns >}}

+---

 Over the years, there have been many competing approaches to data storage and querying:
 - `Network model` (1970s-1980s)
 - `Hierarchical model` (1970s-1980s)
 - `Object databases` (brief resurgence in late 1980s and early 1990s)
 - `XML databases` (limited adoption since early 2000s)

-Relational databases have generalized well beyond business data processing and remain a key driving force behind the web today.
+Relational databases have generalized well beyond business data processing and remain a key driving force even behind the web today.

 ---
 ### The Birth of NoSQL